joshhunt/BungieNetApi/csharp-netcore-modified/docs/Destiny2Api.md

             var characterId = 789;  // long | The Destiny Character ID of the character for whom we're getting vendor info. var destinyMembershipId = 789;  // long | Destiny membership ID of another user.
-You may be denied. var membershipType = 56;  // int | A valid non-BungieNet membership type. var vendorHash = 56;  // int | The Hash identifier of the Vendor to be returned. var components = new List<int>(); // List<int> | A comma separated list of components to return (as strings or numeric values).
+You may be denied. var membershipType = 56;  // int | A valid non-BungieNet membership type. var vendorHash = 789;  // long | The Hash identifier of the Vendor to be returned. var components = new List<int>(); // List<int> | A comma separated list of components to return (as strings or numeric values).
 See the DestinyComponentType enum for valid components to request.
 You must request at least one component to receive results. (optional)

             try